-An applicant may apply and be admitted to be in more than one degree program concurrently.
+An applicant may apply and be admitted to more than one degree program concurrently.
 This requires prior approval of each department.
-If the student is approved to pursue two same-level degrees (master’s or doctoral) concurrently at MSU, no more than 9 hours of coursework from one degree program may be applied toward meeting the requirements for the second degree.
+If the student is approved to pursue two same-level degrees (master’s or doctoral) concurrently at MSU, no more than 12 hours of coursework from one degree program may be applied toward meeting the requirements for the second degree.

 Graduate Program - Major